FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 The potential expansion of  *P. marinus*  polewards will contribute to the primary food base of an aquatic ecosystem that has already undergone changes in Canadian waters; commercial fish populations are shifting with new species immigrating  [@zellerCheungZellerPauly2011], endangered whales actively searching for food sources are becoming more prevalent [@meyer-gutbrodMarineSpeciesRange2018] and the white shark seasonal presence is increasing  either due to rising ocean temperatures or following marine prey [@bastienInconspicuousRecoveringNorthward2020].
 While the exact impact of the presence of *P. marinus*  on the species distribution of marine wildlife in Atlantic Canadian waters is unknown, there is little doubt that *Prochlorococcus* will play a significant role in shaping this distribution.
 The shifting dynamics of the aquatic ecosystem in the Atlantic Canadian waters may have consequences for our commercial fishing and shipping sectors, as adjustments to shipping routes and regulations are made to safeguard endangered whales.

-In chapter 3, we determined the Photosynthetic Usable Radiation (PUR), the portion of light radiation absorbed differentially by the pigments of the photosynthetic organism [@morelAvailableUsableStored1978] and expressed growth response in terms of cumulative diel PUR.
+We determined the Photosynthetic Usable Radiation (PUR), the portion of light radiation absorbed differentially by the pigments of the photosynthetic organism [@morelAvailableUsableStored1978] and expressed growth response in terms of cumulative diel PUR.
 We found that approximately 1.0 x 10^6^ µmol photons m^-2^ d^-1^ of PUR is the maximum dosage that the representative LL clades, SS120 and MIT9313 can tolerate under 25 µM O~2~, in contrast to the representative HL clade, MED4 which exhibited growth saturation at the same cumulative diel PUR of 1.0 x 10^6^ µmol photons m^-2^ d^-1^.
 Growth under lower O~2~ allowed MIT9313 to substantially increase its exploitation of higher diel PUR.